chiliproject/cookbook/README.md

 ## Apache

+Configuration values interesting when using the `apache2` recipe.
+You can define defaults here which are then used for all instances unless overwritten there.

+See the instance attributes for additional setable values.

-* `node[:chiliproject][:apache][:docroot]` - The docroot where the directories with symlinks are created for sub-path installs.
+* `node[:chiliproject][:apache][:document_root]` - The document root where the directories with symlinks are created for sub-path installs.
 This setting is irrelevant for root-path instances.
 * `node[:chiliproject][:apache][:cookbook]` - The cookbook to search for a template for the Apache config
 * `node[:chiliproject][:apache][:template]` - The template for the Apache config in the above cookbook.